xiaohu-art/whole_body_tracking/README.md

     - Balance motions are from [HuB](https://hub-robot.github.io/)

 - Log in to your WandB account; access Registry under Core on the left.
-Create a new registry with name "Motions" and artifact type "All Types".
+Create a new registry with the name "Motions" and artifact type "All Types".

 - Update the WandB api to at least 0.19
 ```bash